Sarah Maclaine

 Sarah Maclaine is an Australian singer and songwriter.
 She is known for performing regularly on Good Morning Australia.
-She is also a performer at International Jazz festivals.
-She has released an album titled "The Heart of Me".
+She is also a performer at international jazz festivals.
+She has released an album titled The Heart of Me.

 Career

-In 1997 she started performing on Good Morning Australia, hosted by Bert Newton.
+In 1997 Maclaine started performing on Good Morning Australia, hosted by Bert Newton.
 She sang on the show regularly until it stopped airing in 2006, appearing approximately eighty times over that period.